-Over the past several years, hospitals have adopted onsite command centers to centralize operations and improve quality control and coordination of care.
 Hospital command centers, often housed in one large room, are connection nodes for many functions, including managing patient flow, staffing, scheduling, communication of urgent updates and alerts, and even telemedicine, using a high level of predictive analytics.
+Over the past several years, hospitals have adopted thee onsite command centers to centralize operations and improve quality control and coordination of care.
 For the large health systems that can afford to integrate the technology, resources and operating power needed to run them, command centers have achieved significant results.

 Aside from overall cost in implementing, integrating and maintaining the technology, the use of physical command centers entails a number of drawbacks.
-They not only occupy valuable real estate that could be allocated to patient care, but also still function in a bit of a silo, albeit a very large one where data is shared across departments but not necessarily out to the front lines in a real-time, proactive manner.
-Due to their design and connection with the hospital’s EHR, command centers also send a lot of digital “noise” to clinical users, giving constant alerts and updates whether or not they are relevant.
+They not only occupy valuable real estate that could be allocated to patient care, but also still function in a silo, albeit a very large one where data is shared across departments but not necessarily out to the front lines in real time.
+Due to their design and connection with the hospital’s EHR, hospital command centers also send a lot of digital “noise” to clinical users, giving constant alerts and updates whether or not they are relevant.
 Overall, these physical operational command centers are resource and capital intensive.

-A virtual distributed command center is lighter, less capital intensive and can seamlessly support large hospitals and health systems
+A virtual distributed hospital command center is lighter, less capital intensive and can seamlessly support large health systems

 Supporting clinicians and staff at every step – without all the alerts

-Physical operational command centers often send multiple alerts to all clinicians and staff who are linked into the system, exacerbating alert fatigue and clouding decision making ability.
-Conversely, a virtual distributed command center limits alerts to only those that are relevant or require immediate, effective action.
-For instance, a staff member can be alerted only when a patient is ready to be discharged and when they can take steps to that effect, thus helping that staff member prioritize their tasks and make choices that have clear and significant impact.
-This way, not only are clinicians and staff given clear direction for their day-to-day work, but they can also see and be encouraged by the visible results of everything they do.
+Physical operational command centers in hospitals often send multiple alerts to all clinicians and staff who are linked into the system, exacerbating alert fatigue and clouding decision making ability.
+A virtual distributed hospital command center instead limits alerts to only those that are relevant or require immediate action.
+For instance, a staff member can be alerted only when a patient is ready to be discharged and when they can take steps to that effect, helping that staff member prioritize their tasks and make choices that have clear and significant impact.
+Not only does virtual command center technology give clinicians and staff clear direction for their day-to-day work, but it shows them the encouraging results of everything they do.

 Virtual distributed command centers are by definition mobile, able to deliver actionable information to frontline staff where and when they need it.
 Access to this information in the hands of the frontline staff, and at the bedside is empowering.
 Having this type of data in-hand also facilitates those critical “hallway” communications and collaborations among staff, so that the critical decisions will be informed decisions, made with agility.